MayKoder/Space-Partitioning/docs/index.md

 ---
 ## Why is Space Partitioning necessary

-Lets set a context here, lets say you have 100 objects in a scene, and some are really close, some are really far away.
+Let's set up a context, let's say you have 100 objects in a scene, and some are really close, some are really far away.
 We as humans who can see distances, instinctively only look around an object to check if something is colliding with it, right?

 Well computers can't do that, when we ask the computer to check collisions, it's pretty common to just make a double FOR loop and check every object with every other object in the scene (brute force).
 This results in an operating time of O(n²) which means that if we have 100 units, we'll need to compute O(100²) = 10.000 checks.
 Keep that number in mind.